Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 However, I need to get access to the audio files of the dataset and look at the format of the files as the speech data in swithboard is segmented in utterance units.

 # LLM-fine-tuning
-LLM funetuning using GPT/ Redpajama models on huggingface used to encode the text of the (partial) utterances.
+LLM finetuning using GPT/ Redpajama models on huggingface used to encode the text of the (partial) utterances.
 Then, the embedding is fed into a linear layer of dimension 3 for classification.
-Note: Depending on the base LLM being used, different fine-tuning strategies are applied
+**Note: Depending on the base LLM being used, different fine-tuning strategies are applied**

 The given research paper shows more potential with redpajama.
 - The authors used GPT2 (124M parameters) [26] and RedPajama (3B parameters)